What is self-insurance?

 Car insurance

-You could choose to get liability coverage through a cheap insurance company and self-insure in lieu of other financial protections, like collision and comprehensive coverage.
-You could set aside money to repair or replace your vehicle if it is damaged.
+You could, however, choose to get liability coverage through a cheap insurance company and self-insure in lieu of other financial protections, like collision and comprehensive coverage.
 This would mean that, while you have a traditional insurance policy for your liability coverage, you would be self-insuring for the damages to your own vehicle.
+Just keep in mind that any damage you cause above your liability limits will also come out of your pocket.

 This may not be an option for you if you have a loan or lease on your vehicle, as your lender will likely require that you carry full coverage car insurance.
 It could also be relatively expensive to repair or replace your car, so you may want to compare the level of savings you would need to what you would pay for a traditional car insurance policy in your state.